axibase/atsd/installation/aws-emr-s3.md

 ## Install ATSD

 Log in to the server where you plan to install ATSD.
+For testing and development, you can co-install ATSD on the HMaster node.

 ```bash
 ssh -i /path/to/<key-name>.pem ec2-user@$PUBLIC_IP
 ```

-> For testing and development, install ATSD on the HMaster node.

 Verify that [JDK 8](../administration/migration/install-java-8.md) is installed on the server.